lucdoebereiner/KlangraumTemplate/README.md

 ## Start

 Start the three servers (see their README files).
-Start KlagnSendWS without the http-server (see README).
+Start KlangSendWS without the http-server (see README).

 ```bash
 $ ./serve.sh
 ```
-Open the http://localhost:9000/template.html in Chrome or Safari (Firefox is currently not supported).
+Open http://localhost:9000/template.html in Chrome or Safari (Firefox is currently not supported).